apache/drill/_docs/connect-a-data-source/010-connect-a-data-source-introduction.md

   * Interfaces that Drill can use to read from and write to data sources
   * A set of storage plugin optimization rules that assist with efficient and faster execution of Drill queries, such as pushdowns, statistics, and partition awareness

-A storage plugin performs scanner and writer functions and informs the execution engine of any native capabilities.
+A storage plugin performs scanner and writer functions and informs the execution engine of any native capabilities, such as predicate pushdown, joins, and SQL.